16586 ~ RONALD GORDON HAY-MACKENZIE

 The Allied forces put up a tremendous fight over the next seven days, particularly 28 Maori Battalion who inflicted a savage toll on the enemy, but superiority in numbers with Stuka air support, forced the Allies into a fighting withdrawal across the White Mountains to the south coast port town of Sfakia where they were to be evacuated by the Royal Navy.
 A shortage of available ships meant there were on five made available, insufficient to rescue everyone from Crete.
 More than 57,000 were evacuated however not without further casualties that resulted from Stuka dive bomber attacks.
 Some sustained bomb damage and caused casualties on other.
 One ship was sunk with a large loss of life.

-Casualties during the 10 days of fierce fighting on Crete had been high on both sides, high enough that the Germans never again attempted this sort of paratroop attack.
-It is said that the NZ 23rd Battalion was one of the most active and successful units from NZ, though they also had one of the highest casualty rates.
+Casualties during the 10 days of fierce fighting on Crete had been high on both sides, high enough that the Germans never again attempted this sort of airborne attack.
+It is said that 23 (NZ) Battalion was one of the most active and successful units from NZ, though they also had one of the highest casualty rates.

-A temporary prison compound had been set up at the former location of No 7 (British) General Hospital, west of Canea near the Maleme Airfield.
-The hospital had been bombed and machine-gunned from the air on 20 May 1941 and then overrun by German paratroops in spite of the large red crosses laid out on the ground around the hospital (in direct contravention of the Geneve Conventions of which Germany was a signatory!).
-They drove out patients able to walk, herded them and hospital staff into the nearby area of 6th (NZ) Field Ambulance, and later marched their captives towards Galatas.
+The POW compound had been set up at the former location of No 7 (British) General Hospital, west of Canea near the Maleme Airfield.
+The hospital had been bombed and machine-gunned from the air on 20 May 1941, and then overrun by German paratroopers in spite of the large red crosses laid out on the ground around the hospital (in direct contravention of the Geneve Conventions of which Germany was a signatory!).
+The Germans drove out the patients who were able to walk, herded them and hospital staff into the nearby area of 6th (NZ) Field Ambulance and later marched their captives to the ‘Dulag Kreta’.

 Frontstalag 183 – Salonika

 A spate of escapes from the ‘Dulag Kreta’ in June 1941 accelerated the evacuation of POWs from Crete to more permanent camps on mainland Italy and Germany.
-For some POWs this necessitated a two stage move; the first was by ship to a prison transit camp in Greece, and the second to a permanent camp in Germany by rail, road and on foot.
+For some POWs this necessitated a two stage move; the first was by ship to another POW transit camp in Greece, and the second, a move by rail, road and on foot to a permanent camp in Italy, Germany or both.

 POWs were systematically crammed below decks into filthy cargo ship holds with little food or water, and having to endure oven like heat during the nightmarish four to five day voyage to Frontstalag 183, the Salonika Transit Camp located at this port town (Thessalonika) in northern Greece.
 Considering that a large number of the POWs were wounded, some with broken limbs, sickness and numerous other ailments, their trans-shipment to the substantial permanent POW camps on mainland Italy and in Germany must have been extremely arduous, particularly during the heat of high summer, or the extreme cold and snow of low winter.